-■ GENERAL DESCRIPTION
+GENERAL DESCRIPTION

-The MBM29LV004TC/BC are a 4M-bit, 3.0 V-only Flash memory organized as 512K bytes of 8 bits each.
-The MBM29LV004TC/BC are offered in a 40-pin TSOP(I) and 40-pin SON packages.
-These devices are designed to be programmed in-system with the standard system 3.0 V VCC supply.
+The MBM29LV016T/B is a 16M-bit, 3.0 V-only Flash memory organized as 2M bytes of 8 bits each.
+The MBM29LV016T/B is offered in a 40-pin TSOP packages.
+The device is designed to be programmed in-system with the standard system 3.0 V VCC supply.
 12.0 V VPP and 5.0 V VCC are not required for write or erase operations.
-The devices can also be reprogrammed in standard EPROM programmers.
+The device can also be reprogrammed in standard EPROM programmers.

-The standard MBM29LV004TC/BC offer access times 70 ns and 120 ns, allowing operation of high-speed microprocessors without wait states.
-To eliminate bus contention the devices have separate chip enable ( $\overline{\text{CE}}$ ), write enable ( $\overline{\text{WE}}$ ), and output enable ( $\overline{\text{OE}}$ ) controls.
+The standard MBM29LV016T/B offers access times of 80 ns and 120 ns, allowing operation of high-speed microprocessors without wait states.
+To eliminate bus contention the device has separate chip enable ( $\overline{CE}$ ), write enable ( $\overline{WE}$ ), and output enable ( $\overline{OE}$ ) controls.

-The MBM29LV004TC/BC are pin and command set compatible with JEDEC standard EPROMs.
+The MBM29LV016T/B is pin and command set compatible with JEDEC standard EPROMs.
 Commands are written to the command register using standard microprocessor write timings.
 Register contents serve as input to an internal state-machine which controls the erase and programming circuitry.
 Write cycles also internally latch addresses and data needed for the programming and erase operations.
-Reading data out of the devices is similar to reading from 5.0 V and 12.0 V Flash or EPROM devices.
+Reading data out of the device is similar to reading from 5.0 V and 12.0 V Flash or EPROM devices.

-The MBM29LV004TC/BC are programmed by executing the program command sequence.
-This will invoke the Embedded Program Algorithm which is an internal algorithm that automatically times the program pulse widths and verifies proper cell margin.
+The MBM29LV016T/B is programmed by executing the program command sequence.
+This will invoke the Embedded Program Algorithm which is an internal algorithm that automatically times the program pulse widths and verifies proper cell margins.
 Typically, each sector can be programmed and verified in about 0.5 seconds.
 Erase is accomplished by executing the erase command sequence.
 This will invoke the Embedded Erase Algorithm which is an internal algorithm that automatically preprograms the array if it is not already programmed before executing the erase operation.
-During erase, the devices automatically time the erase pulse widths and verify proper cell margin.
+During erase, the device automatically times the erase pulse widths and verifies proper cell margins.

 Any individual sector is typically erased and verified in 1.0 second.
-(If already completely preprogrammed.)
+(If already preprogrammed.)

-The devices also feature a sector erase architecture.
+The device also features a sector erase architecture.
 The sector mode allows each sector to be erased and reprogrammed without affecting other sectors.
-The MBM29LV004TC/BC are erased when shipped from the factory.
+The MBM29LV016T/B is erased when shipped from the factory.

-The devices feature single 3.0 V power supply operation for both read and write functions.
+The device features single 3.0 V power supply operation for both read and write functions.
 Internally generated and regulated voltages are provided for the program and erase operations.
-A low Vcc detector automatically inhibits write operations on the loss of power.
+A low VCC detector automatically inhibits write operations on the loss of power.
 The end of program or erase is detected by Data Polling of DQ7, by the Toggle Bit feature on DQ6, or the RY/BY output pin.
-Once the end of a program or erase cycle has been completed, the devices internally reset to the read mode.
+Once the end of a program or erase cycle has been comleted, the device internally resets to the read mode.